 Amazon has caught the creator economy wave and now rides it.
 Amazon has seen an opportunity to collaborate with curators and international trendsetters and makes money off of their work.
 Positions for new creators to join The Drop have been left open by Amazon.

-Users can now register for notification on drops of influencer curations and influencer-designed outfits under the website’s Drop section.
+Users can now register for notifications on drops of influencer curations and influencer-designed outfits under the website’s Drop section.
 Popular creators like @fashion jackson, @imma.gram, @sivanayla, and many others have already featured their work in The Drop.

 - Reforming the framework of the creator economy